manavm1990/vite-react-tailwind-starter/README.md

 `npm i` to install all devDependencies (includes ESLint and Prettier). `npm start` to start the app. `npm test` to run tests.

+**Update:** You may need to do: `npm i --legacy-peer-deps` until all of the modules get synced up for React 17/18.
+It will all still work though.

 ## What's Included

 - ESLint using AirBnB style guide, integrated with Prettier for formatting.